Education

-Each year, graduate students who are conducting bird-centered research on species native to Indiana, including migratory species that breed in Indiana, are invited to apply for the Fox Student Grant.
-The grant, make possible through the generosity of RCAS members Josie and Geoff Fox, awards up to $1,500 for the purchase of supplies and/or support for travel and field research expenses.
+About the Fox Student Grant: Early each year, graduate students who are conducting bird-centered research on species native to Indiana, including migratory species that breed in Indiana, are invited to apply for the Fox Student Grant.
+The grant, made possible through the generosity of RCAS members Josie and Geoff Fox, awards up to $1,500 for the purchase of supplies and/or support for travel and field research expenses.

 Applicants must be graduate degree-seeking students from an accredited university or college.
 The research proposal must focus on bird species native to Indiana, including migratory species that breed in Indiana.
 Proposals for the study of habitat critical to the breeding and wintering grounds of said species will also be considered.